From the Student-Family Handbook

 In each classroom there is a map showing its evacuation route.
 Drills for a range of situations are conducted regularly to maintain campus preparedness.
 In the event of an emergency which requires evacuation of the building, students are expected to remain quiet and calm and to listen for special instructions from the teacher or other authorized person.
 Students go in single file to their designated evacuation area.

 If a disaster occurs during school hours, school administration will determine the course of action and oversee the release of students.
-Updates will be posted at bishopodowd.org and when possible, the school will use the Emergency notification System to communicate updates via recorded phone message and email.
+Updates will be posted on the www.bishopodowd.org home page and when possible, the school will use the Emergency Notification System to communicate updates via recorded phone message and email.
 Faculty and staff will stay with your child until he or she is picked up by you or the school has released your child based on what you authorized on your child’s emergency card.
 Faculty and staff teams are organized and trained in first aid, security, rescue, roll call and parental communications.

 In the event of an emergency:

-- Before coming to O’Dowd, check the O’Dowd website (www.bishopodowd.org) for instructions.
+Before coming to O’Dowd, check the O’Dowd website home page for instructions.
 In the event of a large scale emergency, the local AM radio or television station may contain information on how the school would like parents to proceed.